-Patricia Moore Nicholas, program officer in the international program, focuses on grantmaking concerning a range of peace and security issues.
+Patricia Moore Nicholas, program officer in the International Program, focuses on grantmaking across a range of peace and security issues.
 She developed and implemented the Corporation’s grantmaking program on biological weapons nonproliferation, including a partnership of grantees and funding organizations that produced scientifically competent experts versed in policy formation regarding biosecurity.
 She remains involved in the Corporation’s nuclear weapons grantmaking and can call on years of experience with those in the nonproliferation field.
 Currently, much of her grantmaking focus is Russia.

 Nicholas has studied at Georgetown University’s Center for Public and Nonprofit Leadership.
 She earned a master's in public administration from Marist College and an undergraduate degree from Fordham University’s College at Lincoln Center, in New York City.